prangunj23/prangunj23.github.io/README.md

 ### Bugs2Fix list
 - [x] Fix [thing]
 - [ ] Fix navbar on each page!
-- [ ] When we have the multiple <code>"br"</code>s, the navbar shifts, so basically alter the css to elongate the page
+- [ ] When we have the multiple <code>"br"</code> tags, the navbar shifts, so basically alter the css to elongate the page